ErikLysne/HueLib/README.md

 ````
 <a name="synchronization"></a>
 ## 6. Keeping HueLights and HueGroups synchronized
 You may have a scenario where other devices can change the state of your lights, i.e. if you have a Hue dimmer switch or if you use the Hue smartphone app.
-In this case, you may need to synchronize the HueLight and HueGroup objects in your program.
+In this case, you may need to synchronize the `HueLight`  and `HueGroup`  objects in your program.
 To synchronize an object, call its `synchronize()` function, e.g.
 ```c++
 for (auto light : lights)
     light->synchronize();
 ````
 Calling `synchronize()` on an object will fetch its current state stored on the bridge.
 This can be somewhat time consuming, especially when many objects are synchronized at the same time.
 Synchronizing with the bridge too often leads to heavy traffic and can make the bridge less responsive.

-HueLights and HueGroups can also be set up to synchronize with the bridge periodically.
+`HueLight` and `HueGroup` objects can also be set up to synchronize with the bridge periodically.
 To enable periodic synchronization of an object, call its `enablePeriodicSync(bool periodicSyncOn)` with `periodicSyncOn = true/false` to enable/disable, e.g.
 ```c++
 for (auto light : lights)
     light->enablePeriodicSync(true);